-As a human with an XY chromosome, I know there is a definite stigma to men using coupons.
+As a human with an XY chromosome, I know there’s definitely a stigma to men using coupons.
 I remember when I first started using coupons after college.
 I desperately needed to start paying off those credit cards I foolishly maxed out — mostly on bar tabs, concerts and much-too-expensive clothing.
-Yes, I, too, succumbed to all of those enticements of a free T-shirt or hat in the student center.
-Little did I know, a free T-shirt could cost thousands of dollars.
+Yes, I, too, succumbed to all of those enticements of a free t-shirt or hat in the student center.
+Little did I know, a free t-shirt could cost thousands of dollars.
 If I only knew then what I know now.
-(For the record, I have never carried a credit card balance since.)
+(For the record, I have never carried a credit card balance since graduation.)

 I could feel my mouth drying up, my palms sweating, as I frantically searched for the checkout lane with the fewest customers.
 If I was lucky, there would be no one.
 My one other requirement was that the clerk had to be a woman.
 There was no way I was appearing “weak” in front of another guy by using coupons.